Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Theoretical Background and Related Work

 For consistency, we follow the definitions of \cite{gama_survey_2014} and distinguish two main types of drift: \textit{virtual drift} and \textit{real concept drift}.
-Here, \textit{virtual drift} refers to changes in the distribution of the features $\mathbf{X}$, i.e., $F_{\mathbf{X}}$, and, importantly, occurs without changing the conditional distribution $F_{Y \mid \mathbf{X}}$; thus the true regression function $\mu^{\dagger}(\mathbf{X})$ \eqref{eq:true_regression_function} remains unchanged.
-By contrast, \textit{real concept drift} refers to changes in the conditional distribution $F_{Y \mid \mathbf{X}}$ and thus in the true regression function $\mu^{\dagger}(\mathbf{X})$.
-Notably, this change in the conditional distribution can occur with or without a change in $F_{\mathbf{X}}$.
+The former, \textit{virtual drift}, refers to changes in the population distribution $F_{\mathbf{X},V}$ of the features $(\mathbf{X},V)$ and, importantly, it occurs without changing the conditional distribution $F_{Y \mid \mathbf{X},V}$.
+Thus, the true regression function $\mu(\mathbf{X})$ given in \eqref{eq:true_regression_function} remains unchanged, only the portfolio composition changes.
+By contrast, \textit{real concept drift} refers to changes in the conditional distribution $F_{Y \mid \mathbf{X},V}$ and, thus, in the true regression function $\mu(\mathbf{X})$.
+Notably, this change in the conditional distribution can occur with or without a change in the population distribution $F_{\mathbf{X},V}$.
 Table \ref{tab:virtual_concept_drift} summarizes the definitions and common alternative names for \textit{virtual drift} and \textit{real concept drift} used in the literature.

-Furthermore, we refer to changes in the distribution of the features $F_{\mathbf{X}}$ as \textit{covariate drift}; note that this can result in either \textit{virtual drift} or \textit{real concept drift}. \\ \\
+Furthermore, we refer to changes in the distribution of the features $F_{\mathbf{X},V}$ as \textit{covariate drift}; note that this can result in either \textit{virtual drift} or \textit{real concept drift}.

-The authors acknowledge that detecting \textit{virtual drift} is very important in the insurance industry for understanding how the portfolio evolves over time.
-However, our interest lies in changes in predictive performance over time and in identifying when a model should be updated; accordingly, we restrict attention to \textit{real concept drift} rather than \textit{virtual drift}.
-The phenomenon in which the predictive performance of a deployed model degrades over time is often referred to in the literature as \textit{model drift}. \\ \\
+We acknowledge that detecting \textit{virtual drift} is very important in the insurance industry for understanding how the portfolio evolves over time.
+However, our main interest lies in changes in predictive performance over time for a given portfolio, and in identifying when a model for the response should be updated correspondingly.
+Therefore, we restrict our attention to \textit{real concept drift} rather than \textit{virtual drift}.
+The phenomenon in which the predictive performance of a deployed model degrades over time is also referred to as \textit{model drift}.